 2021 Undergraduate Student Department Liaison, Fall 2021 VCUarts Open House.AWARDS AND GRANTS

-2024 – Fellowship for a residency at Vermont Studio Center (Housing and meals for the three week duration).
+2024 – Fellowship for a residency at Vermont Studio Center.

 2023 – CAP, Craft Apprenticeship Program.